Assessing, Fostering, and Advocating for Effective Early Childhood Services

 Credits: 1.5 CEUs or 15 PDHs

-A commitment to helping adults inspire young children to learn is the best way for libraries to foster an unbreakable connection with families for generation after generation.
+A commitment to helping adults inspire young children to learn is one of the best ways libraries can foster lasting connections with families across generations.
 The best way to serve our communities is through excellence.

-A goal of this course will be to promote excellence in adult living – which begins in early childhood.
-An objective will be to help adults encourage excellence in their family environment.
-In addition, hands-on practice will help develop advocacy skills through the creation of an early childhood services advocacy plan.
+A goal of this course is to promote excellence in adult living—which begins in early childhood.
+One key objective is to help adults foster excellence within their family environments.

 After taking this class, successful participants will be able to:

-• Examine examples and key guidelines to develop methods to measure program effectiveness and activate your library’s potential for success
+• Review examples and guidelines to develop methods for measuring program effectiveness and activating your library’s potential for early literacy success.

-• Cite at least three actions successful advocates take to garner feedback from families and community partners
+• Identify at least three actions that successful advocates take to gather feedback from families and community partners.

-• Cite the top five sources of excellence in your library to help adults encourage excellence in their family environment
+• Cite the top five sources of excellence within your library that can help adults foster excellence in their family environments.

-• Create an advocacy plan, including an elevator speech, to share with library administration and local policy makers
+• Develop an early literacy advocacy plan—including an elevator speech—to share with local policymakers.

 Course Information